szeke/karma-batch/README.md

 # karma-batch

-A Node.js cript to easily invoke Karma in batch mode.
+A Node.js script to easily invoke Karma in batch mode.

 ### Installation